Exploring muonphilic ALPs at muon colliders: Abstract

 \section{Abstract}

 Axion-like particles (ALPs) are new particles that extend beyond the standard model (SM) and are highly motivated.
-When considering ALPs within an effective field theory, their couplings with SM particles can be studied independently.
+When considering ALPs within an effective field theory framework, their couplings with SM particles can be studied independently.
 It is a daunting task to search for GeV-scale ALPs coupled to muons in collider experiments because their coupling is proportional to the muon mass.
-However, a recent study by Altmannshofer, Dror, and Gori (2022) highlighted the importance of a four-point interaction, $W$-$\mu$-$\nu_{\mu}$-$a$, which coupling is not dependent on the muon mass.
-This interaction provides a new opportunity to explore muonphilic ALPs ($\mu$ALPs) at the GeV scale.
-We concentrate on $\mu$ALPs generated through this four-point interaction at future $\mu^+\mu^-$ and $\mu p$ colliders that subsequently decay into a pair of muons.
-This new channel for exploring $\mu$ALPs with $1$ GeV $\leq m_a\lesssim M_W$ can result in much stronger future constraints than the existing ones.
+However, a recent study by Altmannshofer, Dror, and Gori (2022) highlighted the importance of a four-point interaction, $W$-$\mu$-$\nu_{\mu}$-$a$, as well as interactions from the chiral anomaly which couplings are not dependent on the muon mass.
+These interactions provide a new opportunity to explore muonphilic ALPs ($\mu$ALPs) at the GeV scale.
+We have explored various $\mu$ALPs production channels at muon colliders with $\mu$ALPs decaying into a pair of muons.
+Especially, we found a pair of neutrinos accompanied by a $\mu$ALP is a most effective channel to search for $\mu$ALPs in the electrowek violating (EWV) scenario.
+In contract, a photon plus a $\mu$ALP becomes a better channel to search for $\mu$ALPs in the electroweak preserving (EWP) scenario because there is no $W$-$\mu$-$\nu_{\mu}$-$a$ interaction in this situation.
+Most importantly, we found that the future bounds for $\mu$ALPs in EWV scenario are much stronger than the ones in EWP scenario and the existing bounds for exploring $\mu$ALPs with $1$ GeV $\leq m_a\lesssim M_W$.